facebookresearch/libri-light/data_preparation/README.md

       phones/    # phoneme alignment for all of the files

 The 10h split is made by combining the data from the `9h/` and the `1h` directories.
 The 1h split is itself made of 6 folds of 10 min splits.
 The `phone/` directory contains the frame-wise phoneme transcription of the various splits (the IPA phone mappings are in `phone_mapping.json`).
-There is also the phoneme transcription of the librispeech dev and test sets.
+It also contains the aligned phoneme transcription of the librispeech dev and test sets (see below).

 Alternatively, you can reconstruct this dataset by downloading by hand librispeech and running the scripts in `rebuild_limited_train/`.